Swiftpack.co - stefanspringer1/SwiftXML as Swift Package

 <d>

-Also, in those chains operations finding single nodes when applied to a single node like parent also work, and you can use e.g. insertNext (see the section on tree manipulations), or applying (see the next section on constructing XML), or echo().
+Also, in those chains operations finding single nodes when applied to a single node like parent also work, and you can use e.g. insertNext (see the section on tree manipulations), or with (see the next section on constructing XML), or echo().

 Constructing XML